Batswana nationality law: Dual nationality

 Botswana does not allow dual nationality except in the case of a minor who must declare a choice upon reaching majority, or in the case that foreign nationality is automatically acquired by marriage.
+Those deprived of dual nationality may resume their Botswana nationality through a legal procedure.
+However, renunciation of the prior nationality is always required.

 History

 Tswana chiefdoms (1700–1884)

 The Ngwaketse chiefdom was founded around 1700 by migrants of the Hurutshe and Kwena clans who settled among the Khalagari and Rolong peoples in the southeastern portion of what would become Botswana.
 Population growth and competition over control of trade routes caused warfare and fractures in the Phofu chiefdom of their traditional home in the western Transvaal region, leading to their migration.
 By 1750 the Ngwaketse chiefdom was a powerful and militaristic state in control of copper production, cattle raiding, and hunting near present day Kanye.
 Another group of Kwena migrants settled near Molepolole, as did a group which established the Ngwato chiefdoms in the north of the territory around Shoshong, which expanded west across the Kalahari Desert.
 By 1770, a group broke off from the Ngwato and established the Tawana chiefdom near Lake Ngami.
 These groups established trade routes from Angola to the Cape Colony to Mozambique, which led to raids to acquire cattle, furs, ivory, slaves, and other goods.
 From the turn of the nineteenth century a period, known as the Difaqane, of forced migration, conflict and drought created instability for the inhabitants of southern Africa.